In the next 15 seconds… could you recite your company’s Mission Statement by heart? Could the entire leadership team repeat it?

 We’re looking for a corporate name.
 Give me some ideas.
 Never told them about Poimen and out of 10 people, 10 people responded immediately.
 Two of them came back with the name Poimen.
-Now to me, three people coming with the name that I’ve never even heard before.
+Now to me, three people came with a name that I’d never even heard before.
 Plus it’s a Greek name.
-It’s not like it’s just a word that people are, you know, focusing on on a continuous basis.
+It’s not like it’s just a word that people are, you know, focusing on a continuous basis.

-I knew that was a god thing and I knew that God was trying to tell me something that this was going to be more than just helping people in businesses, that we were going to be shepherding people and helping you know, to grow people and lead them in the right direction and, and feed them spiritually.
-And literally if you come to our offices, you will actually eat lamb as well and bison and all that kind of fun stuff, which we unfortunately have to suffer for you guys and eat that every week.
+I knew that was a good thing and I knew that God was trying to tell me something that this was going to be more than just helping people in businesses, that we were going to be shepherding people and helping you know, to grow people and lead them in the right direction and, and feed them spiritually.
+And literally, if you come to our offices, you will actually eat lamb as well and bison and all that kind of fun stuff, which we, unfortunately, have to suffer for you guys and eat every week.